torinnguyen/StackBoxDemoFree/README.md

 StackBoxDemoFree
 ================
 Free-to-try version of commercial StackBox library for iOS.

-For more information, visit http://torinnguyen.com/components/StackBox
+For more information, please visit http://www.binpress.com/c/1164/11778

 Demo limitations:
  - DataSource cannot be customized, dummy demo content only